Introduction to Anderson t-motives: a survey

-Let $M$ be defined over a field $K\supset \n F_q(T)$ (or, more exactly, we consider $M$ over $K$ with a fixed $K$-structure).
+Let $M$ be defined over a field $K\supset \n F_q(\th)$ (or, more exactly, we consider $M$ over $K$ with a fixed $K$-structure).
 The absolute Galois group Gal($K$) acts on $T_\goth L(M)$ for any $\g L$.
 An analog of the Weil theorem holds for it.
-See [G], Section 4.10 for details.
+See Section 15.7, and [G96], Section 4.10 for details and proofs.

 Hence, we have the following table for Tate modules and Galois groups of our objects.
 Problem: define an object giving the fourth line!